 The deadline to register to vote in Texas is Monday, Oct.
 5.

-Chapter two: When you can vote, when early voting ends in Texas and places to vote
+When you can vote, when early voting ends in Texas and places to vote:

 Early voting in Texas starts on Oct.
 13 and the last day of early voting is Oct.
 30. During early voting, polling place hours vary at each location.